First-post-Newtonian quadrupole tidal interactions in binary systems: Introduction and summary

 In neutron star binaries, a quadrupole is induced by differential forces resulting from the non-uniform field of the companion.
 In the adiabatic limit, when the response time scale of the body is much less than the time scale on which the tidal field changes, the induced quadrupole will be given (to linear order in the tidal field) by \be Q^{ij}(t)=-\lambda\doe_i\doe_j\phi_{\rm{ext}}(t,\bm{z}), \ee with the constant $\lambda$ being the tidal deformability.
 This is related to the more often used dimensionless Love number $k_2$ by $\lambda=2k_2R^5/3G$, where $R$ is the body's radius \cite{Love}.

 Using Newtonian gravity to describe the orbital dynamics and the adiabatic approximation to model the stars' induced quadrupoles, Flanagan and Hinderer \cite{FH} calculated the effect of tidal interactions on the phase of the gravitational waveform emitted by an inspiralling neutron star binary and analyzed the measurability of the tidal effects.
 They found that Advanced LIGO should be able to constrain the neutron stars' tidal deformability to $\lambda\le (2.0\times 10^{37}\,\rm{g}\,\rm{cm}^2\,\rm{s}^2)(D/50\,\rm{Mpc})$ with 90\% confidence, for a binary of two 1.4 $M_\odot$ neutron stars at a distance $D$ from the detector, using only the portion of the signal with GW frequencies less than 400 Hz.
 The calculations of $\lambda$ for a 1.4 $M_\odot$ neutron star in Refs.~\cite{H,Hetal,DN1,BP}, using several different equations of state, give values in the range 0.03--1.0$\times 10^{37}\,\rm{g}\,\rm{cm}^2\,\rm{s}^2$, so that nearby events may allow Advanced LIGO to place useful constraints on candidate equations of state.
+Reference \cite{villain} discusses how the EOB formalism can be used to extend the range of validity of analytic waveforms up to merger, and argues that Advanced LIGO should be able to detect and measure the tidal deformability of neutron stars.

 Refs.~\cite{FH,Hetal} estimate the fractional corrections to the tidal signal due to several effects neglected by the model of the GW phasing used in Ref.~\cite{FH}, namely, non-adiabaticity ($\lesssim$1\%), higher-multipolar tidal coupling ($\lesssim$0.7\%), nonlinear hydrodynamic effects ($\lesssim$0.1\%), spin effects ($\lesssim$0.3\%), nonlinear response to the tidal field ($\lesssim$3\%), viscous dissipation (negligible), and post-Newtonian effects ($\lesssim$10\%).
-The largest corrections, from post-Newtonian effects in the orbital dynamics and GW emission, will depend on the neutron star physics only through the same tidal deformability parameter $\lambda$ used in the Newtonian treatment and thus can be easily incorporated into the data anaysis methods outlined in Refs.~\cite{FH,Hetal}.
+The largest corrections, from post-Newtonian effects in the orbital dynamics and GW emission, will depend on the neutron star physics only through the same tidal deformability parameter $\lambda$ used in the Newtonian treatment and thus can be easily incorporated into the data analysis methods outlined in Refs.~\cite{FH,Hetal}.